davidde/notes/webhosting/9--deploying-static-site-to-github-pages.md

   When everything is set up right, it should say:
   `Your site is published at https://<USERNAME>.github.io/<REPO>/`

-## Put it all in a shell script
+## Publish automatically with a shell script
-To automate all of this for new commits, you can create a publish.sh script:
+To automate all of the previous for new commits, you can create a publish.sh script:
 `cat > publish.sh`
 ```bash
 #!/bin/sh